tarwn/lessthandot-hugo/blogs/content/posts/2010-08-07-misconceptions-about-unicode-in-sql-serv.md

 </strong>

-_And no, there is no mistake, the reason I didn&#8217;t use the codeblock that I use for the rest of this post is that the &#25991; character gets changed to `&#25991 so the SQL would be incorrect`_
+_And no, there is no mistake, the reason I didn't use the codeblock that I use for the rest of this post is that the &#25991; character gets changed to `&#25991 so the SQL would be incorrect`_

 Also be aware that you need to have the N in front of the string, this tells SQL Server that it has to treat it as unicode.
-If you do this &#8216;&#25991;&#8217; instead of N&#8217;&#25991;&#8217; you will get a question mark in the output.
+If you do this &#8216;&#25991;' instead of N'&#25991;' you will get a question mark in the output.

 What if you wanted to store over 4000 characters in a nvarchar?
 Varchar goes up to 8000 characters but nvarchar only goes up to 4000 characters, take a look and run the statement below.